foldingcash/DistroApi/README.md

 1. FoldingCoin
 	* A connection string to the database loaded with the schema and stored procedures

+#### Stats Download Email Settings

+1. SmtpHost
+	* The SMTP server to route emails through
+2. Port
+	* The SMTP server's port to communicate on
+3. FromAddress
+	* The address emails when be sent from
+4. DisplayName
+	* The display name the emails sent will have
+5. Password
+	* The password to access and use the SMTP server
+6. Receivers
+	* A semi-colon separated list of emails to send notifications to

 #### File Download Settings

 1. DownloadUri